 A very good tool for this is the 5 Whys method.
 It is quite simple to enact.
 You just ask the question “why” until you reach the core of any problem or idea.

 Your leadership role is to allow each person to learn and experiment.
-Providing all the necessary educational materials is a good start but experience is invaluable for raising leaders from within.
+Providing all the necessary educational materials is a good start but the experience is invaluable for raising leaders from within.